acisops/acis_anomaly_pages/source/fep_reset.rst

 the CCDs stopped during an observation.
 We need to:

-* Send an e-mail to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) to alert them to the existence of the anomaly.
+* Send an e-mail to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, Jim Francis, and Bev LaMarr) to alert them to the existence of the anomaly.

 * Examine data from the next observation, because in most cases the setup for the next observation should clear the problem (though see the note below in